nikhilmishra11/SpringBootReact/Readme.md

-## Building a Full Stack  app similar to twitter  with Spring Boot, Spring Security, JWT, React and Ant Design
+## Building a Full Stack  app with Spring Boot, Spring Security, JWT, React and Ant Design

 ## Steps to Setup the Spring Boot Back end app (app-server)